Welcome to John Stanley Productions

 Devised and Written by Ashley Blaker and Matt Lucas.

-Devised and produced by Ashley Blaker
+Devised and written by Matt Lucas, Julian Dutton and Ashley Blaker

 An audience sketch show set entirely in the future, introducing characters from every walk of life whether human, alien, computer, cyborg or mutation.